 Writing for Linda has always been a way of making sense of the world, but for nearly two years after her son died, she was unable to write.
 Remembering how proud he was of her work enabled her to start writing again with renewed passion.
 One of the messages in In the Context of Love, her debut novel, is knowing that every day is a day where bad things can happen, but we have to be open to the possibility of goodness, too.
 The inspiration for the novel, the tragedy in her personal life, and the struggle to stay positive exemplify this message.

-Linda is a PAN (Published Authors Network) member of Romance Writers of America, and a member of the Detroit Working Writers and the Society of Children’s Book Writers and Illustrators.
+Linda is a member of the Detroit Working Writers, Springfed Arts, Detroit Writers’ Guild, and the Society of Children’s Book Writers and Illustrators.
 She lives with her husband in southeast Michigan where they spoil their grandchildren and send them back home.

 To book Linda for a conference, workshop, retreat, book club or as a speaker, please email her by clicking the envelope icon at the top of the web page.